alexkchew/AppSciTools/README.md

 # Description of files
 - `plot_tools.py`:
 	This code contains useful plotting tools using `matplotlib` module to get the correct figure dimensions
+- `filtration.py`
+	This code contains filtration tools for scrrening the data